 IIHS Centre for Land Governance

-The Centre for Land Governance at IIHS (CLG) engages with cutting-edge policy advisory, research, practice, training and capacity building, as well as interdisciplinary work around land governance and information systems in India.
+The Centre for Land Governance (CLG) at IIHS engages with cutting-edge policy advisory, research, practice, capacity building, as well as interdisciplinary work around land governance and information systems in India.
 Located within the School of Governance at IIHS, the CLG uses interdisciplinary research and practice to explore ‘wicked’ problems and arrive at pathways to systemic solutions.

-• National and multi-state assessment of Land Record Modernisation: Worked across eight states/ UTs till date; provided detailed assessment of the legal, institutional, and technological terrain across the urban-peri-urban-rural continuum.
+• National and multi-state assessment of land records modernisation: Worked across eight states/UTs; provided detailed assessment of the legal, institutional, and technological terrain across the urban–peri-urban–rural continuum

-• Significant institutional capacity, interdisciplinary approach and ability to cross-connect between sectors.
+• Significant institutional capacity, interdisciplinary approach and ability to connect sectors

-• Notable publication record: Five volume set on Land Record Modernisation, multiple journal papers, Op-Eds, policy briefs.
+• Notable publication record: Five-volume set on land records modernisation, multiple journal papers, op-eds and policy briefs

 Policy Advisory